apigovau/api-descriptions/abs/DataApi.md

 A series is uniquely identified through the content of the name in the name/value pair otherwise known as the dimension key.
 This is the indices for the corresponding values of all dimensions presented at series level separated by a colon "":".
 See [dimension key](#dimension-key) for more information.

 The value in the name/value pair is an object containing:
--	annotations - A collection of indices of the corresponding annotations for the series.
+-	annotations - a collection of indices of the corresponding annotations for the series.
 Indices refer to a position in the array of annotations in the structure field.
--	attributes - Collection of indices of the corresponding values of all attributes presented at the series level.
+-	attributes - collection of indices of the corresponding values of all attributes presented at the series level.
 Each value is an index in the values array of the respective component object within the structure.attributes.series array.
 This is used for attributes that have the same value for all observations in a series.
 When an attribute has no value for a specific series, then null is used instead of the index.
--	observations - Collection of observations.
+-	observations - collection of observations.
 Presented under the series object when observations are grouped as a time series or cross-section.
 E.g. when calling the API with the query parameter `dimensionAtObservation=TIME_PERIOD` (default) or with `dimensionAtObservation` set to the ID of any other dimension then the dimensionAtObservation dimension.

 #### dimension key